Global AIDS epidemic can be controlled by 2030, U.N. says

 UNAIDS said that at the end of 2013, some 12.9 million HIV positive people had access to antiretroviral therapy - a dramatic improvement on the 10 million who were on treatment just one year earlier and the only 5 million who were getting AIDS drugs in 2010.

 Since 2001, new HIV infections have fallen by 38 percent, it said.
-AIDS deaths have fallen 35 percent since a peak in 2005.
+AIDS-related deaths have fallen by 35 percent since a peak in 2005.

 “The world has witnessed extraordinary changes in the AIDS landscape.
 There have been more achievements in the past five years than in the preceding 23 years,” the report said.